-Sal and Sam was next.
+Sal and Sam were next.
 Sal had both elements of Earth, while Sam had both elements of water.
-Each one were in the level range of one with a black star on both their elements.
-They grinned from ear to ear happy that they could use magic.
+Each one was in the level range of one with a black star on both their elements.
+They grinned from ear to ear, happy that they could use magic.

 “This is what I’m talking about.”
 Sal stated excitedly.

 “You and me both.”
 Sam clasped Sal’s hand and chuckled in excitement.

 “So, how do we cultivate our magic?”
 Tom asked.
 Everyone stopped to stare at me.